wronghorsebatterystaple/Website-Flask/README.md

 # Developer notes to compensate for possibly scuffed code

 ### IMPORTANT:
-- Always make sure [.gitignore](.gitignore) is up to date!
+- Always make sure [.gitignore](.gitignore) is up to date with the correct paths and items!
 If using automatic image backups to Git, always preemptively add new files to [.gitignore](.gitignore) to avoid badly-timed auto-commits!
 - Always make sure access control is correct (see documentation below)!
 - Always make sure [config.py](config.py) is updated and has the correct filename/path (some Python files import it directly as a module)!
 - Always make sure this README is updated!